nikodunk/roomsolar/_landingpages/index.md

 - "It's To-Go" - take it with you if you move.
 Throw it in the back of a truck.
 No permanent attachments or mounts to worry about.
 - Landlord-friendly - Non destructively place it on your roof without making holes.
 No roof damange, holes, or permits.
 - Hybrid - Runs off solar, then off the battery, then flips to the grid if both other sources are dead as plan C. It's "like a plug-in hybrid" that only starts using gas once the batteries are drained.
 But the batteries on this thing are huge and recharge every day.
-It's like an off-grid system, but won't leave you in the dark if you get a string of really dark days in winter.
+It's like an off-grid system, but won't make you re-plug your fridge if you get too little sunlight and go HAM on the heating in winter.

 <img src="/assets/3000w-apartment-solar/solar-kit-9.jpg" />